mongodb-labs/atlas-cli-plugin-terraform/README.md

 If you want to overwrite the output file if it exists, or even use the same output file as the input file, use the `--replaceOutput true` or the `-r` flag.

+If you want to keep the plugin running and update the output file as you change the input file, use the `--watch true` or the `-w` flag.
+You can have input and output files open in an editor and see easily how changes to the input file affect the output file.

 ### Limitations

 - The plugin doesn't support `regions_config` without `electable_nodes` as there can be some issues with `priority` when they only have `analytics_nodes` and/or `electable_nodes`.